tomohiko-ito-10antz/gotaface/cmd/dbdelete/README.md

 To use gf-dbdelete with SQLite3, set `sqlite3` as the `<driver>` and provide a connection string as the `<data-source>`.
 The connection string should follow the format described in [https://github.com/mattn/go-sqlite3#connection-string](https://github.com/mattn/go-sqlite3#connection-string), such as `file:test.db?cache=shared&mode=memory`.

-gf-dbdelete fetches schema information to prepare for the deletion.
-To provide specific JSON-based schema file, specify the path `<schema-json>` of the file using `-schema` option.
-The file specified by this option must match the structure described in the Output section in README.md of [dbschema](../dbschema/README.md).
+`gf-dbdelete` fetches schema information to prepare for the deletion and saves the information to a cache file.
+If the cache file already exists then `gf-dbdelete` uses tht file instead of  fetching the schema information again.
+To specify the cache file, specify a path of the file as `<schema-json>` using the `-schema` option.
+The format of the cache file should follow the JSON format described in the Output section in the README.md file of [dbschema](../dbschema/README.md).
+The default value for `<schema-json>` is `.gf-schema.json`.

 ## Input